jenndy/Hamtaro-Game/README.md

 at top right corner of the screen.

 Score:
-Clearing a round adds 5 points, losing a life costs 2 points.
+Clearing a round adds 5 points, losing a life costs 2 points, eating an acorn gains 2 points.
 A life is lost if the hamster falls out of the screen.
 Losing a round causes the game to end and no additional points are detracted besides the 2 points lost by falling out of the screen.